chenhaihong/smash-cli/RepoDocusaurus/docs/documentation/getting-started/command-line-usage.md

 Just run this.

-It will find out all the middlewares used in the tasks.<br>And then check if the middlewares have been installed.
-If not, it will install them.

 ```bash
 $ smash install
 ```

+It will find out all the middlewares used in the tasks.<br>And then it checks if the middlewares have been installed.
+If not, it will install them.

 ## 3 How to run a task?

-The command below can
+Just run this.

 ```bash
 $ smash run helloworld